-Navigate next to ~/vhosts/pset8/public/js and open up scripts.js with gedit .
+Navigate next to ~/workspace/pset8/public/js and open up scripts.js.
 Ah, the most interesting file yet!
-It's this file that implements the mashup's "frontend" UI, relying on Google Maps and some "back-end" PHP scripts for data (that we'll soon explore).
+It's this file that implements the mashup's "front-end" UI, relying on Google Maps and some "back-end" PHP scripts for data (that we'll soon explore).
 Let's walk through this one.